simpikkle/simpikkle/CV.md

 - Increased a number of developers and applications by building a backend for a system of incentives
 - Simplified the delivery of the API documentation and onboarding materials by driving adoption and [building the tooling] for the design first approach
 - Started working on the full stack features to streamline the delivery
--

 As a part of Platform API team:
 - Along with a team of amazing engineers created and launched [Miro Platform v2] (you can read about it [here])
 - Simplified the investigation and monitoring of bugs and incidents by introducing the new error handling system

-Skills: Kotlin · Gradle · AWS · Snowflake · Grafana · Kibana · Elastic Stack (ELK) · Github actions · TypeScript · K8s · Ingress · Terraform · Helm · JavaScript · Python · React · Distributed systems
+**Skills**: Kotlin · Gradle · AWS · Snowflake · Grafana · Kibana · Elastic Stack (ELK) · Github actions · TypeScript · K8s · Ingress · Terraform · Helm · JavaScript · Python · React · Distributed systems

 ### Senior Java Engineer at Grid Dynamics, Krakow (PL)/Tampa (FL, US)